tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 ---
-description: How to issue and reissue an order as a buyer
+description: How to issue a new order as a buyer
 ---

-# Issue and reissue order
+# Issue a new order

-As buyer you can send either a new or updated purchase order to Tradecloud.
+As buyer you can send either a new or [updated](reissue.md) purchase order to Tradecloud.

 ## Send a new order to Tradecloud